 Pre-Requisites: Students need to be able to manage themselves and relate to others well.
-They must
+They must be prepared to perform in front of an audience in one acting role.

-Course Costs: \$36 to see at least one play performance in Auckland and/or Hamilton.
+Course Costs: \$36 to see at least one play performance in Tauranga and/or Hamilton.